-R is also installed on the CS department's CDF computers (cdf.utoronto.ca), which you can use for this course.
+R is also installed on the CS department's teaching computers (teach.cs.utoronto.ca), which you can use for this course.

 There are several ways to use R:

 - in a "terminal" window, typing commands and seeing output there - within a more elaborate graphical user interface - non-interactively, with input from a file, and output and plots to other files We'll talk more about these ways of running R later.